Skip to Content

 Commuter Trains in New Jersey

-That being said, taking a commuter train ride can be the most convenient way to experience train rides for kids as commuter trains run daily and year-round.
+Taking a commuter train ride can be the most convenient way to experience train rides for kids as commuter trains run daily and year-round.
 They also tend to a cheaper way to ride a train.

 A NJ Transit pulls into the New Jersey train station - Photo credit NJ Transit